modofunjs/modofun/README.md

   * [Future] AWS Lambda
   * Can act as a middleware on other Connect-based frameworks

-For more complex feature you might want to look at frameworks, such as Express.
+For more complex features you might want to look at frameworks such as [Express][https://github.com/expressjs/express].

 ## Quick Start